Fyzxs/GhostRescheduler/README.md

 Once you run the app; you'll need to follow the steps outlined in the [Ghost Docs](https://api.ghost.org/docs/user-authentication) to get a bearer token.
 With that; you'll fill in the domain; the full domain for any self hosted solutions; and fill in the text box with the Bearer Token.

-This needs to be the full value; "Bearer BASE64-FTW!"
+This needs to be the full value; 'Bearer BASE64-FTW!'

 Hit refresh and in a moment your posts should be pulled down.